adrianadermon/CV/CV.md

 ## Referee assignments

-Journal of Public Economics, Journal of Human Resources, The Review of Income and Wealth, Journal of the European Economic Association, Labour Economics, Journal of Industrial Economics, CESifo Economic Studies, European Journal of Law and Economics, The Journal of Economic Inequality, Economic Inquiry, The Scandinavian Journal of Economics, European Sociological Review, Information Economics and Policy, Journal of Cultural Economics.
+Gender & Society, Social Science Research, Journal of Evolutionary Economics, European Economic Review, Journal of Public Economics, Journal of Human Resources, The Review of Income and Wealth, Journal of the European Economic Association, Labour Economics, Journal of Industrial Economics, CESifo Economic Studies, European Journal of Law and Economics, The Journal of Economic Inequality, Economic Inquiry, The Scandinavian Journal of Economics, European Sociological Review, Information Economics and Policy, Journal of Cultural Economics.

 ## Scholarships and grants